siddiqarz/virtual-pet-shelter/README.md

 * Contains methods which:

 	*Find a pet by name

 	*Add a new pet to the collection

 	*Feeds all the pets

 	*Waters all the pets

 	*Plays with an individual pet

 	*Removes a pet from the collection

+	*Cleans individual Pet cages

 	*Tick method which calls a method from Virtual Pet class to each pet, changing the parameters each time the game loops.